 What this Criterion is seeking to achieve

-192. This Criterion identifies wetlands of numerical importance for waterbirds through their support of a significant proportion of specific biogeographic populations (more than 1%), noting that in most cases the biogeographic range of waterbird populations is larger than the territory of one Contracting Party.
+192. This Criterion identifies wetlands of numerical importance for waterbirds {see paragraph 185 for definition} through their support of a significant proportion of specific biogeographic populations {see paragraph 205 for definition} (more than 1%), noting that in most cases the biogeographic range of waterbird populations is larger than the territory of one Contracting Party.

 193. When Contracting Parties are reviewing candidate sites for listing under this Criterion, greatest conservation value will be achieved through the selection of a suite of sites that hold populations of globally threatened species or subspecies.
-Refer also to paragraph 86 above, “Species presence in perspective”, and section 5.5, “Legal status and complementary conservation frameworks”.
+Refer also to paragraph 86 above, “Species presence in perspective”, and 5.5, “Legal status and complementary conservation frameworks”.
 Consideration may also be given to turnover of waterbirds at migration periods, so that a cumulative total is reached, if such data are available (see paragraph 189 above).

+193bis To address conservation of migratory species, consideration should especially be given to listing of sites known to be connected through movements of species’ populations to ensure high connectivity along a flyway (see UNEP/CMS/Resolution 12.7: Improving ways of addressing connectivity in the conservation of migratory species).

 How to interpret this Criterion – what it means

 194. The Criterion is unambiguous and has been widely applied throughout the world.
 The term ‘population’ in this Criterion refers to the relevant biogeographic population, as defined below.
-For each population listed under Criterion 6, the name of the biogeographic population, as well as the number of birds of this population regularly occurring in the site, should be listed.
+For each population listed under Criterion 6, the name of the biogeographic population, as well as the number of birds of this population regularly occurring in the site, should be listed in the RIS.

 What data and information are needed to apply this Criterion?